 When Atem did it, he reacted.

-Atem stood quietly for a while.
+Atem stood there in silence for a while.

-"Is that all you came for?"
+"Is that all you came for."

-His voice was lower than usual.
+The voice was lower than usual.

 "Then get out."